Convenient API for Transactions

 Backwards Compatibility

-The specification introduces a new method on the ClientSession class and does
+The specification introduces a new method on the ClientSession class and does not introduce any backward breaking changes.
+Existing programs that do not make use of this new method will continue to compile and run correctly.

 Reference Implementation

 The C, Java, and Ruby drivers will provide reference implementations.
-The
+The corresponding tickets for those implementations may be found via DRIVERS-556.

 Security Implication